Table of Contents

 Crowdfunding

-There are a variety of crowdfunding platforms online that allow business owners to raise money to support their business.
-This process allows business owners to raise money for their business without taking on additional debt.
+There are a variety of crowdfunding platforms online that help business owners try to raise money to support their business.
+This process can allow business owners to fund their business without taking on additional debt.

 Equipment Financing

 Equipment financing helps businesses that are in need of new or used equipment.
-With this type of loan, the equipment becomes the loan collateral, which means that lending requirements may be less strict than for unsecured loans.
+With this type of loan, the equipment becomes the loan collateral, which means that lending requirements may be less strict than they would be for unsecured loans.

 Recommended: Bad Credit Business Loans